 Cost Considerations

-While both models are open-source, operational costs vary:
+Although both models are open-source, their operational costs vary:

 - Resource Requirements: Llama 3.1’s advanced capabilities demand more computational resources, potentially increasing infrastructure costs.